 Final decisions on which projects will be funded will be made by DCMS Ministers.
-We will aim to notify applicants of decisions in late summer 2024.
+We will aim to notify applicants in late summer 2024.

-How will the fund be managed?
+How is the fund managed?

 DCMS are responsible for the formulation of the strategic direction of the programme.
 Arts Council England will manage the administrative process for the fund.
 This includes assessing applications, seeking external comments on applications, issuing funding agreements and monitoring grants.
 Once the assessment has been completed, recommended applications will be considered by an Expert Advisory Panel.
 They will use our assessments and a set of balancing criteria to make final recommendations to DCMS Ministers, who will then make the final decision on which applications to fund.